GenericMappingTools/gmt/doc/rst/source/gmtconnect.rst

 ----

 The line connection does not work if a line only has a single point.
-However, **gmtconnect** will correctly add the point to the nearest segment.
+However, **gmt connect** will correctly add the point to the nearest segment.
-Running **gmtconnect** again on the new set of lines will eventually connect all close lines.
+Running **gmt connect** again on the new set of lines will eventually connect all close lines.

 See Also